How Good Are Seattle Public Schools

 Jane Adams has a clear vision: “Everyone achieving, everyone accountable, everyone growing and learning — all the time.”

 If You Move to Beacon Hill, Pick Mercer

 One of the ideal scenarios would be to move to Beacon Hill.
-You’d be close to excellent elementary and middle schools, so you could stay put when it’s time for intermediate education.
+If you compromise and move into a smaller home, you’d be close to excellent elementary and middle schools, so you could stay put when it’s time for intermediate education.
 The same goes if you have one child entering elementary and another middle school.
 If so, be sure you choose Beacon Hill and kill two birds with one stone.
 And even if none of this is the case, Mercer is still worth considering.

 Their primary mission is to make every student “a reader, writer, mathematician, scientist, and thinker.”
 They also have an out-of-school time program through which students can take part in various recreation activities.
 There are also extra-curricular activities organized by the Associated Student Body (ASB), which take place during school hours.